-• The Admissions team take a proactive approach to ensure that application letters are distributed to parents directly, where possible advising when the admission round opens.
+- The Admissions team take a proactive approach to ensure that application letters are distributed to parents directly, where possible, advising when the admission round opens.
 Parents are encouraged to use the online application system.
-Data protection regulations prevent us from accessing all pupil information, and therefore we would urge you to contact us should you not receive an application pack within the timescales given in the above timetable.
-As a reminder, it is parental responsibility to apply for a place and to notify us of a change of address.

-- Applications received after the closing date or that remain incomplete as at the closing date will be treated as late (see page 33).
+Data protection regulations prevent us from accessing all pupil information, and therefore we would urge you to contact us should you not receive an application pack within the timescales given.
+It is parental responsibility to apply for a place and to notify us of a change of address. - Applications received after the closing date or that remain incomplete as at the closing date will be treated as late.
 It is essential to send your form in by the closing date in order to increase the probability of securing your preferred school. - Any change in preference should be made in writing to the School and Student Access Unit.
-Any preference that is changed after the closing date will result in the application being treated as a late application (see page 33). - You must include your Council Tax reference number on the application form.
+Any preference that is changed after the closing date will result in the application being treated as a late application. - You must include your Council Tax reference number on the application form.
 The local Authority will use information held by the Council Tax Department to verify your address is correct. - Should you have difficulty in completing an on-line application form, please call the School and Student Access Unit on 01633 644508 to discuss alternative options.

-Please ensure that this is received by us by the relevant closing date.
+Please ensure that the application form is submitted by us by the relevant closing date.
 Failure to do so may result in you not achieving a place at your preferred school(s).